Introduction to Chemically Charged Pipe Electrode (CCPE)

 Current ratings of nearly 21kA are the short circuit capacity of a 1000kVA transformer.
 However, only a few amperes of current are required to cause human death.
 As a result, for the safe discharge of fault currents, good and permanent efficient earthing is necessary.

-Chemically Charged Rod Electrodes are made up of galvanised or copper-bonded steel pipes filled with Crystalline Chemical Compounds containing 60% sodium chloride and 40% calcium chloride.
+Chemical Earthing Electrode are made up of galvanised or copper-bonded steel pipes filled with Crystalline Chemical Compounds containing 60% sodium chloride and 40% calcium chloride.

 This combination allows for strong conductivity between the electrode and the ground, enabling high fault currents to drain quickly and the structure to remain safe.